Employees

 - your relevant daily pay for the time worked on the day, plus the penal rates in their employment agreement.

-If you work on a public holiday, your employer must give you an alternative holiday (also called a ‘day in lieu’) if the day the holiday falls is an ‘ An otherwise working day is a day that an employee would have worked had the day not been a public holiday, sick leave, bereavement leave, family violence leave or alternative holiday for that employee.
+If you work on a public holiday, your employer must give you an alternative holiday (also called a ‘day in lieu’) if the day the holiday falls is an ‘ A day that the employee would have worked had it not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or an alternative holiday for that employee.

 When you must work